 In October 2018, the City Council appropriated $105,000 of CPA funds to hire legal, appraisal, and other consultants to advise on a preservation strategy.

 In November 2018, Boston College filed plans with the city to construct a road salt storage facility on the rear parking lot.
 BC also filed a request with the state Department of Conservation and Recreation for a permit to allow heavy trucks to use Hammond Pond Parkway.
-As of February 2019, no construction has occurred on the parking lot.
+Construction of the facility began in February 2019.

 What you can do